 12 months ago, AIIM added their voice to the “enterprise content management (ECM) vs Content Services” debate by throwing a new term into the mix - Intelligent Information Management.
 They even went as far as to rename their organization as the Association for Intelligent Information Management.
 Furthermore, the overall message at this year’s conference was to build on this ideology and to add some meat to the bones.
 So what did that look like?

 AIIM and Nuxeo partnered recently to conduct research into the information management challenges end user organizations are facing.
-The results of that research can be downloaded via the AIIM website and you can hear AIIM and Nuxeo jointly discussing those results in a webinar on May 1st.

 A key finding of that research found its way into AIIM President John Mancini’s keynote during the conference, which is that many of the challenges facing organizations today are related to scale.
 These include:

 - The amount of information hitting organizations